Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 #### It's comfortable because it's something you know about or have real experience on

 Homework at school could be difficult for someone (in Italy as students we also undertake oral interviews one-on-one with teachers) and may require special studies that after short time are easily forgotten.
-Instead, writing what we know from our first hand experience is easier, because we already did it, we know the difficoult parts and we can help others and at the same time improve what we know.
+Instead, writing what we know from our first hand experience is easier, because we already did it, we know the difficult parts and we can help others and at the same time improve what we know.

-It's not required from you writing documentation for something you don't know about, so you can't ask newcomers to write documentation themself as their first task.
-Thisis something for veterans, like you are now (or will be in future!).
+It's not required from you writing documentation for something you don't know about, so you can't ask newcomers to write documentation themselves as their first task.
+This is something for veterans, like you are now (or will be in future!).

 Encyclopedias are written by experts, and we are the experts of the project.
 Sure, Wikipedia makes this statement feel outdated, but consider a bigger ecosystem where you are part of the big picture.